 Did you know that Pitt has a goal to divert 50% of food waste to compost by 2025?

-You can help by diverting your compostables on campus!
+You can help by diverting your compostables on campus — and check out our progress here!
 Composting uses natural decomposition to turn organic waste into nutrient-rich fertilizer for gardening.
 Pitt sends its compostables to an industrial compost facility.
 Pitt compost locations accept dairy products, meat, bones, bread and pastries, fruits, vegetables (any food stuff) even those not commonly accepted in backyard compost.

 Materials accepted in campus Compost collection stations include: